-Located right at the banks of backwaters of Denwa river, formed by the dam water is this beautiful luxury lodge Denwa Backwater Escape Resort.
+Located right on the banks of backwaters of Denwa river, formed by the dam water is this beautiful luxury lodge Denwa Backwater Escape Resort.
 That allows you to spend some time at the edge of the forest.
 We were invited by Pugdundee Safaris to visit the Satpura National Park.
 And cannot thank them enough for giving us an opportunity to be in the vicinity of the national park.
 See so many birds and animals in their natural habitat – including the sighting of sloth bears at night.

-Denwa Backwater Escape Resort.
+Denwa Backwater Escape Resort

 We reached the resort after a long train journey from Goa and a road journey from Itarsi.
 But we were recharged after a soothing welcome that we got from the staff in their welcome area that is designed using an old cart.
 We walked to the cottage through a mud path that was lighted with the lanterns on both sides that is what we would enjoy for the next 3 days.

-Cottages & Tree Houses.
+Cottages & Tree Houses

 I was told that Deepak Srivastava from Bhopal designed this lodge.
 In case he reads this I want to congratulate him on this brilliant minimalist yet luxurious design.
-That matches well with the jungle theme and uses lot of recycled stuff.
+That matches well with the jungle theme and uses a lot of recycled stuff.

-Food at the resort.
+Food at the resort

-Library at the resort.
+Library at the resort

 Bibliophile in me was delighted to see their small, well-designed library that had many coffee table books on nature, birds, butterflies and animals.
 If you are a serious naturalist, this can come handy to you.
-For me it was a nice corner to sit, read & contemplate.
+For me, it was a nice corner to sit, read & contemplate.

 There are all usual things that you expect at a luxury lounge like a swimming pool and a souvenir shop.
-Where you can buy things that one might need in jungle like caps, hats & T-shirts.
+Where you can buy things that one might need in the jungle like caps, hats & T-shirts.
 Phone and Internet access is very limited.
-But believe me it is a blessing to be disconnected from your everyday world.
+But believe me, it is a blessing to be disconnected from your everyday world.
 And be 100% plugged into the jungles around.

 What I admired most about the Lodge is that they did not use plastic at all.
 Water in the cottages is provided in flasks.
 There are no tissue papers used.
-Even during the Safaris they carried tea and water in flasks instead of plastic bottles.
-In fact one the best experiences they created for us was providing tea on the boat safari.
+Even during the Safaris, they carried tea and water in flasks instead of plastic bottles.
+In fact, one the best experiences they created for us was providing tea on the boat safari.
 Furniture of common areas has also been made using recycled wood.
 And you see hues of different colors on it – giving it a kind of raw vintage look.
 Old sewing machines, recycled tyres have been used to create the look of these areas.
 Kudos for not taking the easy route…

 Thank you Pugdundee Safaris.